 Talent adding the mixture in the homogenizer.

-For RNA extraction, add 600 microliters of acid-phenol-chloroform solution to the sample [1] and vortex the mixture for 60 seconds [2].
+Add 600 microliters of acid-phenol-chloroform solution to the sample [1] and vortex the mixture for 60 seconds [2].
 Alternatively, to optimize and increase quantity of RNA in the yield, mix with a homogenizer [3-TXT].

 Talent adding acid-phenol: chloroform to the sample.